autoplot/documentation/javadoc/org/autoplot/state/ColorSerializeDelegate.md

+# org.autoplot.state.ColorSerializeDelegate

-# org.autoplot.state.ColorSerializeDelegateFormat the color as RGB or ARGB, like so: #000000.
+Format the color as RGB or ARGB, like so: #000000.
  This can be parsed using ColorUtil.decodeColor, names like "burntSienna" can be used in vaps as well.

-ColorSerializeDelegate( )
+# ColorSerializeDelegate( )

 ***